Frequently asked questions about law enforcement in health care settings.

-Mighty Margaret mightier than ever
+Mighty Margaret is mightier than ever

-We met Mighty Margaret in June of 2017 when she was just five months old and preparing to have open heart surgery later that summer.
+We met Mighty Margaret in June of 2017 when she was just 5 months old and preparing to have open heart surgery later that summer.
 Now two years old and bursting with personality, Margaret is walking, talking, and eating – lots of hot dogs and mac and cheese, to be exact.

 “She’s extremely independent and she’s getting better at telling us what she wants,” says Michaela, Margaret’s mom.
 “She has no fear and it’s coming out in all aspects of her personality!”

-Margaret with her mom and dadDiagnosed in-utero with Tetralogy of Fallot with pulmonary atresia and major aortopulmonary collateral arteries (TOF/PA/MAPCAs), Michaela and husband Bill suddenly needed to prepare for a child that would be born with a rare congenital heart defect.
+Diagnosed in-utero with Tetralogy of Fallot with pulmonary atresia and major aortopulmonary collateral arteries (TOF/PA/MAPCAs), Michaela and husband Bill suddenly needed to prepare for a child that would be born with a rare congenital heart defect.
 Though expected to require a lot of initial support when she was born, Margaret surprised doctors when she didn’t need oxygen immediately after birth and began nursing only a few days later.
 At 44 days old, Margaret was discharged and able to go home for the first time.

 Since then, she’s continued to fight through a variety of obstacles, including a diagnosis of pulmonary hypertension (when there is abnormally high blood pressure in the pulmonary circulation, meaning the heart has to work harder to pump blood) and a ventricular aneurysm.

-In one year, Margaret had five heart catheter surgeries and one unexpected open heart surgery as a result of the aneurysm.
+In one year, Margaret had five heart catheter surgeries and one unexpected open-heart surgery as a result of the aneurysm.
 Michaela hopes that as Margaret grows, it will be easier to learn more about her heart and why it’s not functioning the way it should.

 “As she gets older and bigger, we hope things will get smoother and easier,” said Michaela.